Planck 2015 results. XIII. Cosmological parameters: Comparison of the base model with other astrophysical data sets

-Direct measurements of the Hubble constant have a long and sometimes contentious history \citep[see e.g.,][]{Tammann:08}.
-The controversy continues to this day and one can find ``high'' values \citep[e.g., $H_0 = (74.3 \pm 2.6) \Hunit$, ][]{Freedman:12} and ``low'' values \citep[e.g., $H_0 = (63.7 \pm 2.3) \Hunit$,][]{Tammann:13} in the literature.
-The key point that we wish to make is that the \planck\ only estimates of Eqs.~\eqref{lensing_H0} and \eqref{BAO_H01}, and the \Planck+BAO estimate of Eq.~\eqref{BAO_H02} all have small errors and are consistent.
+Direct measurements of the Hubble constant have a long and sometimes contentious history \citep[see, e.g.,][]{Tammann:08}.
+The controversy continues to this day and in the literature one can find ``high'' values, e.g., $H_0 = (74.3 \pm 2.6) \Hunit$ \citep{Freedman:12}, and ``low'' values, e.g., $H_0 = (63.7 \pm 2.3) \Hunit$ \citep{Tammann:13}.
+The key point that we wish to make is that the \planck-only estimates of Eqs.~\eqref{lensing_H0} and \eqref{BAO_H01}, and the \Planck+BAO estimate of Eq.~\eqref{BAO_H02} all have small errors and are consistent.
 If a persuasive case can be made that a direct measurement of $H_0$ conflicts with these estimates, then this will be strong evidence for additional physics beyond the base \LCDM\ model.

-Finally, we note that in a recent analysis \citet{Bennett:2014} derive a ``concordance'' value of $H_0 = (69.6 \pm 0.7)\,\Hunit$ for base \LCDM\ by combining WMAP9+SPT+ACT+BAO with a slightly revised version of the R11 $H_0$ value ($73.0 \pm 2.4\, \Hunit$).
+Finally, we note that in a recent analysis \citet{Bennett:2014} derive a ``concordance'' value of $H_0 = (69.6 \pm 0.7)\,\Hunit$ for base \LCDM\ by combining WMAP9+SPT+ACT+BAO with a slightly revised version of the R11 $H_0$ value, $(73.0 \pm 2.4) \Hunit$.
 The \citet{Bennett:2014} central value for $H_0$ differs from the \Planck\ value of Eq.~\eqref{BAO_H02} by nearly $3\,\%$ (or $2.5\,\sigma$).
 The reason for this difference is that the \Planck\ data are in tension with the \citet{Story:2013} SPT data (as discussed in Appendix~B of {\paramsI}; note that the tension is increased with the \Planck\ full mission data) and with the revised R11 $H_0$ determination.
 Both tensions drive the \citet{Bennett:2014} value of $H_0$ away from the \Planck\ solution.